JuliaDiffusionBayes/ExtensibleMCMC.jl/docs/src/manual/updates_and_decorators.md

 The uniform random walker depends on the hyper-parameter $$ϵ$$, which has a large effect on the learning speed of the MCMC sampler.
 This hyper-parameter can be learned adaptively in a standard way, by targeting the acceptance rate of the sampler.
 To turn the adaptation on we have to pass an appropriately initialized `AdaptationUnifRW` as a keyword argument `adpt`:
 ```@docs
 ExtensibleMCMC.AdaptationUnifRW
+ExtensibleMCMC.AdaptationUnifRW(θ; kwargs...)
 ```
-To see a simple example of a difference that adaptation can make see the [Tutorial on estimating the mean of a simple bivariate Gaussian](@ref tutorial_mean_of_bivariate_gsn)
+To see a simple example illustrating what kind of dramatic difference adaptation can make see the [Tutorial on estimating the mean of a bivariate Gaussian random variable](@ref tutorial_mean_of_bivariate_gsn)

 ### Gaussian Random Walker
-Another implemented type of random walker is a Gaussian random walker.
+Another implemented type of a random walker is a Gaussian random walker.
 ```@docs
 ExtensibleMCMC.GaussianRandomWalk
 ```